homeroom-live/homeroom/README.md

 ## database

 - [] Classrooms -> Classes
 - [] Should Classroom support multiple teachers out of the box?
+(Yeah, let's add it!)
 - [x] Follow type
   - pro: Subscriptions (notifications)
   - con: New type